NMhiro/gas-translate/README.md

 # example
     var data =
     {
-        "credentials" : {"secret" : "your secret key}, "translation" :
+        "credentials" : {"secret" : "your secret key"}, "translation" :
         {
             "texts": [{"key":"1", "text":"I have a pen."}, {"key":"2","text":"I have an apple."}],